Veganizza, 34-40 Grey Street, Newcastle, NE1 6AE – Visit Now

 The ‘nduja is another winner.
 Slightly more expensive, this pizza comes topped with white sauce, vegan buffalo mozzarella, vegan n’duja, stem broccoli and sun-dried tomatoes.
 It provides a sharper tangier taste and the thin stems of broccoli add a pleasing earthiness.

 Each pizza is enough for two people, or one very hungry person who happens to be reviewing it.
-Pricewise, they compare well to practically every other high-street pizza place but more than this, these creations demonstrate a deep knowledge of plant-based dining you won’t find anywhere else when it comes ethical fast food.
+Pricewise, they compare well to practically every other high-street pizza place but more than this, these creations demonstrate a deep knowledge of plant-based dining you won’t find anywhere else when it comes to ethical fast food.